amt2283/HunterLeaf/README.md

    - En Windows: `python -m venv venv && venv\Scripts\activate`
    - Luego instala las dependencias: `pip install -r requirements.txt`
 4. Ejecuta la aplicación: `python app.py`

+## Description

+PlantFinder enables users to input geographic coordinates (latitude and longitude) and select one or more plant genera to search for in the surrounding area.
+The application connects to the iNaturalist API to retrieve data about plants in the selected location, displaying a list with the information and location of the found plants.

+### Features

+- **Location-based search**: Enter latitude and longitude to find nearby plants.
+- **Genus selection**: Choose from plant genera such as Alga, Fungus, Lichen, Bryophyte, and Pteridophyte.
+- **Interactive map**: Visualize the location of plants on a map.
+- **Detailed information**: Get detailed information about the found plants, including their distance from your location.

+## Technologies Used

+- **Python** (Flask)
+- **HTML/CSS** (for the web interface)
+- **JavaScript** (for map visualization)
+- **iNaturalist API** (to fetch plant information)
+- **Jinja2** (for Flask template rendering)

+## Installation

+1. Clone this repository: `git clone https://github.com/amt2283/PlantFinder.git`
+2. Navigate to the project directory: `cd plantfinder`
+3. Create a virtual environment and install dependencies:
+   - On Linux/Mac: `python -m venv venv && source venv/bin/activate`
+   - On Windows: `python -m venv venv && venv\Scripts\activate`
+   - Then install dependencies: `pip install -r requirements.txt`
+4. Run the application: `python app.py`